Asbestos in Property

 1. Ask the owner for permission to conduct an asbestos survey (they are not obliged to allow this or to conduct one for you)

 A general building survey will not specifically look for asbestos.
 The surveyor may indicate areas where asbestos is likely, but they are not qualified to say for certain and cannot conduct the laboratory analysis to provide any proof.
+These surveys are helpful for assessing the general condition of the structure of a building.

 What Does an Asbestos Surveyor Do?